qcri/IslamicEval-2025-Subtask-1/README.md

-### Subtasks 1A, B, and 1C: Hallucination Detection and Correction
+### Subtasks 1A, 1B, and 1C: Hallucination Detection and Correction

 This repository contains the data relevant to Subtasks 1A, B, and 1C of the IslamicEval 2025 Shared Task.